Origins of the role of High Sheriff

 What We Do

-The office of the High Sheriff of Greater London also provides support for the work of the Lord-Lieutenant of Greater London which fosters social inclusion through his Building Bridges project and the work of those involved in the emergency services.
-High Sheriffs in England and Wales will often be asked to support Royal visits or events in their counties.
-Supporting royal visits is not usually required of the High Sheriff of Greater London.
+The office of the High Sheriff of Greater London also provides support for the work of the Lord-Lieutenant of Greater London which fosters social inclusion through his ‘Building Bridges’ project and the work of those involved in the emergency services.
+High Sheriffs in the Shires of England and Wales will often be asked to support Royal visits or events in their counties.
+Attending Royal visits is not usually required of the High Sheriff of Greater London.

 The office operates without any financial or administrative support, other than any support paid for by the High Sheriff.